Tanq16/cli-productivity-suite/README.md

 ```bash
 sudo apt install fonts-powerline
 ```
-If you are installing on windows, Install the Ubuntu Mono Derivative as the recommended font from [here](https://github.com/powerline/fonts/blob/master/UbuntuMono/).
+If you are installing on windows, Install the **Ubuntu Mono Derivative** as the recommended font from [here](https://github.com/powerline/fonts/blob/master/UbuntuMono/).
 Download the folder and install Ubuntu Mono Derivative for powerline and set it as your font in whatever terminal you use.
 Then restart the terminal app.
+For windows, right click the font ttf and install.
+The settings json file must be edited for setting this as the default font in windows terminal.